David Robertson (baseball): New York Yankees (2017–2018)

 On July 18, 2017, the White Sox traded Robertson, Todd Frazier, and Tommy Kahnle to the New York Yankees for Blake Rutherford, Tyler Clippard, Ian Clarkin, and Tito Polo.
 In his first appearance after the trade, Robertson struck out the side in the seventh inning to preserve a 5–1 lead against the Seattle Mariners.
 In the 2017 regular season for the Yankees, he was 5–0 with a save and a 1.03 ERA, and 51 strikeouts in 35 innings, averaging 13.1 strikeouts per nine innings.

 In the 2017 American League Wild Card Game, Robertson set career post-season single-game highs in innings pitched, with 3 1/3, and pitches thrown, with 52.
 He allowed no runs and earned the win.

 In 2018, Robertson was 8–3 with five saves, 21 holds (tied for eighth in the AL), and a 3.23 ERA, and 91 strikeouts in a career-high 69 2/3 innings, averaging 11.8 strikeouts per nine innings.
 His WHIP ranked seventh among AL relievers who pitched at least 60 innings.
 Batters hit .183 against Robertson.
 Left-handed batters hit .176 with a .240 on-base percentage against him; both in the top eight among pitchers who faced 130 or more lefties.
 Pitching against the number 3 and 4 hitters in opposing lineups, he held them to a batting average of .074, as they were 4-for-54 with 22 strikeouts.

-Through 2018, in his 11-year career Robertson had a lifetime 2.88 ERA with 137 saves in 654 games pitched (10th among active players).
-He had averaged 11.97 strikeouts per nine innings, the most of any active pitcher with at least 650 career innings pitched, and had never averaged a season strikeout rate of less than 10.4.
-He became the only pitcher in major league history to average at least 10 strikeouts/9 innings pitched in each of his first 11 seasons.
-In his career through 2018, lefties had a .188 batting average and a .546 on-base plus slugging (OPS) against him, and righties had a .222 batting average and a .667 OPS.
-He was one of 12 pitchers in American League history to appear in 60 games in nine consecutive seasons.
-He received the Thurman Munson Award in 2018.